ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 1. Check if your variable is CMOR standard
 ==========================================

-Some variables are defined as CMOR standard.
-You can find several files with CMOR tables in the folder ``/esmvalcore/cmor/tables/cmip5/Tables/``, differentiated according to the ``MIP`` they belong to.
+Most variables are defined in the CMIP data request and can be found in the CMOR tables in the folder ``/esmvalcore/cmor/tables/cmip5/Tables/``, differentiated according to the ``MIP`` they belong to.
 If you find the variable in one of these files, you do not have to do anything further.